 - Between 5% and 10% of those who suffer from anorexia nervosa will die within a decade.

 - Only one in 10 people with potentially fatal disorders seek treatment, and in many cases, they don’t get the level of care they need to turn things around.

 Yet recovery can happen, and it starts with greater awareness.

-The causes may be genetic, cultural, or a combination.
-“Our culture and its focus on weight and looks is a big part of the problem, too,” Dressing said.
-“It can set people on a pathway that goes from normal eating to distorted eating to a full-blown eating disorder.”
+The causes of eating disorders may be genetic, cultural, or a combination.
+Dressing emphasizes that our culture and its focus on weight and looks is a big part of the problem, too.

-Eating disorders can strike both males and females and people of all ages, yet women and girls are affected more often.
-“Unfortunately we’re seeing it in younger and younger boys and girls,” Dressing said.
-“The best means to stop it is with a team that includes family (especially parents), friends, dietitians, counselors, psychiatrists and physicians.
+“The best means to stop it is with a team that includes family (especially parents), friends, dietitians, counselors, psychiatrists and physicians,” Dressing said.

 There’s no quick fix and recovery is hard work.